-Among all its no-nonsense advises and lines of thought, brax.me advocates the adoption of the public Cloud Services for convenience and, most importantly, safety.
+Among all its no-nonsense advice and lines of thought, brax.me advocates the adoption of the public Cloud Services for convenience and, most importantly, safety.
 It agrees with all IT experts in the recognition that the advent of cloud computing will continue to march forward and take over the bulk of our computing needs.
 There is a strong parallel between our money management relying on the banks and financial institutions, and the management of our digital assets outsourced to cloud services.
 However, although we don't hide our monies under our mattress any more, taking advantage of their "fungibility", cloud services still offer no counterpart to the anonymous safe deposit boxes in a bank vault.
 Without exception, all cloud services are account based and heavily regulated to KYC, which pretty much rules out the offering of anonymous services.

 Our Ai-Fi Incognito Cloud is the implementation of a secret hiding scheme, laying the first stone in advancing the cloud services to include privacy protection by taking advantage of our "account-less" architecture in combination with a decentralized digital asset registry based on the latest blockchain technology.
 It is not a general purpose cloud service.
 Its only focus is to offer a privacy-preserving, pseudonymous and warrant-proof vault/safe facility for storing your highly private data or secret.